microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationExtensionProperty.md

 ```

 ## Description
-the Remove-EntraBetaApplicationExtensionProperty cmdlet removes an application extension property for an object in Azure Active Directory.
+The Remove-EntraBetaApplicationExtensionProperty cmdlet removes an application extension property for an object in Azure Active Directory.

 ## Examples